ainefairbrother/MitoNuclearCOEXPlorer/README.md

   * See the [MitoNuclearCOEXPlorer](https://ainefairbrotherbrowne.shinyapps.io/MitoNuclearCOEXPlorer/) tool for analyses options offered and example outputs

 ## Description
-This repository contains the User Interface (UI) code for the Mito-nuclear Brain Browser platform and accompanying back-end functions.
+This repository contains the User Interface (UI) code for the MitoNuclearCOEXPlorer platform and accompanying back-end functions.

 ## Getting Started
 The tool can be reached here: [MitoNuclearCOEXPlorer](https://ainefairbrotherbrowne.shinyapps.io/MitoNuclearCOEXPlorer/)